-Mini Pavlovas are baked meringues served with Cranberry-Rosemary Curd then topped with whipped cream and sugared berries.
+This Pavlova has individual baked meringue shells served with Cranberry Curd flavored with rosemary then topped with whipped cream and sugared berries.

 It is a dessert most identified with summer time, and popularly eaten during that period, including at Christmas (when it’s winter in the states, it’s summer down under!) however, it is also eaten all year round in many Australian and New Zealand homes.